Students and Alumni of the EXA Program

 Nicki Koethner MA, MFT (2003) is a Multimedia Artist and Expressive Arts Therapist specializing in spirituality, creativity, sexuality, attachment, trauma, and parenting.
 She is a modern-day mystic who facilitates creative experiences such as mask-making for soul connection and cathartic storytelling through movement.
 She has led Expressive Arts workshops and performances in the US and internationally.
 She is one of the Executive Co-Chairs of the International Expressive Arts Therapy Association, overall coordinator for the Northern California Dance Collective (NCDC), communications director and priestess at Terra's Temple, and is on the board of Body Tales.

 Francisca Lizana MFTI (2010) A Chilean/American graduate of EXA started her training in the therapeutic use of the arts at the Institute for Arts in Therapy and Education in London in 2001.
-Before this, she earned a Bachelor of Fine Arts (2006) in Chile and an MA in Design & Media Arts (2000) in England.
-She has worked in the addiction recovery field in London, San Francisco and Santiago, Chile since 2003.
+She earned a Bachelor of Fine Arts in Chile and an MA in Design & Media Arts in England.
+She has worked in the addiction recovery field in London, San Francisco, and Santiago, Chile since 2003.
 In 2004 she began offering strength-based and culturally competent EXA approaches in Spanish and English to adults and children in a variety of community settings.
 In 2011 she was invited to work with refugee & migrants in Chile where she also set up her private practice.

 Susan Mercur (2011) draws upon many years of arts experience.
 Having once been a professional violinist, she also works as an instructor at The Cedars of Marin, a program for developmentally disabled adults, where she shares her multifaceted arts disciplines with the clients.
 Susan looks forward to beginning her practicum in September with the Women's Therapy Center where she will focus on integrating their two-year intensive psychodynamic training with expressive arts interventions.